The Difference Between Concept

 could be thrown away after the final product is made.
 While I wouldn't

-some validity, the art itself is not the important part, the idea that
+some validity, the artwork itself is not the important part, the idea

 leads to the final product is the important part.